The Census of Dreams

 The referendum was called the Civic Continuity Amendment.

+It sounded beautiful until you reached the enforcement section.
 All departments would be required to make decisions compatible with civic need forecasts.
-All major policies would need predictive review.
+All major policy would need predictive review.
 All public funds would route through Continuity Impact.
 Human officials could override the system, but only by publishing a written explanation, accepting liability, and submitting to post-outcome review.

+The mayor called it accountability.
 Om Vey called it a polite coup by procedure.

 Then the Question changed.